emily1618/Data-Portfolio/Live-Case-Study/README.md

-Just some random things now...
+Just some random things now.
+There will be ongoing updates.

 This is an ongoing business problem a current non-profit organization is facing now.
+My responsibility is not only able to sustain this program, but also make it run smoothly and efficiently.

 Data: Real utility assistance program data in Harris County, TX.